mattstoker/silk-emu/README.md

 A bread-board based hardware implementation of this system is excellently presented by Ben Eater at [eater.net/6502](https://eater.net/6502).

-## Running CLI from Binary Release
+## Running silk-emu CLI from Binary Release (macOS, Windows, Linux)

-* Download and decompress the package from a release for your OS (Windows, macOS, Linux)
+* Download and decompress the package from [releases](https://github.com/mattstoker/silk-emu/releases) for your OS (Windows, macOS, Linux)
 * Run `silk-emu` from a command line interface, which should provide details on using the program
 * Also see the Sample Software section below (replace `swift run silk-emu` with `./silk-emu`)

-## Building & Running CLI
+## Building & Running silk-emu CLI from Source (macOS, Windows, Linux)
+* Download and install Swift from [swift.org](https://swift.org)
+* Run a command line shell and execute:

 ```
 git clone https://github.com/mattstoker/silk-emu.git